Jamnagar refinery: History

 On 25 December 2001, Reliance Petroleum Limited (RPL) announced the commissioning of its refinery into a Special Economic Zone in Jamnagar district of Gujarat, India.
-The completion of the RPL (Reliance Petroleum limited) refinery has enabled Jamnagar to emerge as a 'Refinery land', housing the world's largest refining complex with an aggregate refining capacity of 1.24 Moilbbl of oil per day, more than any other single location in the world.
+The completion of the RPL refinery has enabled Jamnagar to emerge as a 'Refinery land', housing the world's largest refining complex with an aggregate refining capacity of 1.24 Moilbbl of oil per day, more than any other single location in the world.

 The globally competitive RPL refinery was commissioned in 36 months.
-RPL contracted several companies having expertise in engineering construction and refining like Bechtel, UOP LLC and Foster Wheeler (Multinational Company)amongst others.
+RPL contracted several companies having expertise in engineering construction and refining like Bechtel, UOP LLC and Foster Wheeler (multinational corporation) amongst others.
 There were plans for the pipeline to process High Pour Point crude oil extracted at Barmer, Rajasthan, although this would require an electrically heated traced pipeline to be set up from Barmer to Jamnagar.

 The entire complex, as of 2013, consists of manufacturing and allied facilities, utilities, off-sites, port facilities and a township (415 acres) with housing for its 2,500 employees, on over 7500 acre of land.
 If all of the pipes used in the refinery were laid out, one after another, they would connect the whole of India from north to south.

-Export expansion during the 2020 COVID-19 pandemic
+Export expansion

-In 2020, during the COVID-19 pandemic the domestic demand for polymer strongly declined in India.
+In 2019, during the COVID-19 pandemic the domestic demand for polymer strongly declined in India.
 As a result, in order to keep production and sales running, Reliance Industries Limited management decided to refocus the production of polymer on export markets.
 With the help of the Maersk shipping and logistics group, exports from the Jamnagar Refinery were quadrupled to over 10,000 x 40' containers, which transported and exported through Port Pipavav.

+Following sanctions imposed on Russia by mainly Western countries, but not by India, the Jamnagar refinery was one of the main refiners exporting oil products made from Russian oil to sanctioning nations.
+The refinery has been the destination of Russian shadow fleet vessels.